Alexander Artemev

+Early life and education

 Alexander Artemev, who goes by the Russian diminutive "Sasha", was born August 29, 1985, in Minsk, Belarusian SSR, Soviet Union.
 He is the only child of Svetlana and Vladimir Artemev.
-Both his parents are gymnastics coaches and former competitive gymnasts for the Soviet Union.
+His parents are gymnastics coaches and former competitive gymnasts for the Soviet Union.
 His mother competed in rhythmic gymnastics while his father competed in artistic gymnastics.
 Vladimir was the 1982 USSR Cup all-around champion, whose own Olympic ambitions were dashed by the Soviet boycott of the 1984 Summer Olympics.
 By 1990, Svetlana moved to Chile to coach, leaving Vladimir a single dad.

 Father and son came to the United States in 1994, becoming U.S. citizens in December 2002.
-Artemev attended McLain High School, graduating in 2003.
-He married University of Denver gymnast Brianna Springer in the summer of 2009, but the couple divorced in 2011.
+Artemev attended McLain Community High School, graduating in 2003.